Topological decoding of grid cell activity via path lifting to covering spaces: Results

 A fundamental question is whether the proposed method can faithfully reconstruct the true movement trajectory from grid cell activity.
 To test this, we first consider simulated grid cell activity where the ground-truth trajectory is known.

-We simulated mouse trajectories in three environments with zero, one, and two holes (Fig.~\ref{fig:simulation_result}A).
+We simulated mouse trajectories of length $25,000$ in three environments with zero, one, and two holes (Fig.~\ref{fig:simulation_result}A, \textit{Materials and Methods}).
 Grid cell activity was generated using a continuous attractor network (CAN) model \cite{burak2009accurate, gardner_toroidal_2022}, implemented on a $56 \times 44$ grid cell network with a shared spatial resolution.
-This produced simulated activity of 2,464 grid cells over 599,999 time bins (see \textit{Materials and Methods}).
+This produced simulated activity of $G=2,464$ grid cells over approximately $T=599,999$ time bins (see \textit{Materials and Methods}).
 We then applied the proposed pipeline to reconstruct the movement paths (Fig.~\ref{fig:simulation_segment}).
+A visualization of the toroidal coordinates over the physical environment reveals that multiple locations elicit similar toroidal coordinates, indicating that path reconstruction will require nontrivial lifts (Fig.~\ref{fig:simulation_result}B).

 The reconstructed trajectories preserved the global topology of the environment.
-Persistence diagrams computed from the reconstructed paths revealed the correct number of connected components and one-dimensional holes in the physical map (Fig.~\ref{fig:simulation_result}B).
-Visualizations of the reconstructed paths likewise captured the presence of holes (Fig.~\ref{fig:simulation_result}C).
-These results demonstrate that activity of a single-module grid cell provides sufficient information to recover topological feature of the environment.
+Visualizations of the reconstructed paths captured the presence of holes in the environment (Fig.~\ref{fig:simulation_result}C).
+Indeed, the persistence diagrams computed from the reconstructed paths revealed the correct number of connected components and one-dimensional holes in the physical map (SI Fig.~20C).
+These results demonstrate that activity of a single grid cell module provides sufficient information to recover the topological features of the environment.

 We then investigated how well the reconstructed path resembles the geometry of the original movement path.
 We first aligned the reconstructed path to the ground-truth trajectory via an optimal affine transformation (\emph{Materials and Methods}).
-The aligned reconstructed paths closely matched the originals, not only preserving the holes but also reflecting spatial patterns such as frequently visited regions (Fig.~\ref{fig:simulation_result}D).
-Quantitatively, the reconstruction error -- defined as the mean Euclidean distance between the original and the aligned reconstructed path -- was significantly lower than the errors from random reconstructions (z-scores: -7.5, -5.6, -8.6) (Fig.~\ref{fig:simulation_result}E), where random reconstruction error refers to the error between two randomly simulated paths in the same environment.
+In each simulation, the aligned reconstructed path closely matched the original, not only preserving the holes but also reflecting spatial patterns such as frequently visited regions (Fig.~\ref{fig:simulation_result}D).
+Quantitatively, the mean reconstruction error across 10 simulations (Fig.~\ref{fig:simulation_result}E, teal) was significantly lower than the errors from random reconstructions (Fig.~\ref{fig:simulation_result}E, orange) (z-scores: -7.6, -5.6, -8.4), where random reconstruction error refers to the error between two randomly simulated paths in the same environment (see \textit{Materials and Methods}).
+The local reconstruction errors were computed using paths of length 10,000 time bins, resulting in 59 local paths.
+The mean and standard deviation of local reconstruction errors for the 1-hole environment were 1.2 $\pm$ 0.3\%.
+See SI Fig.~20E for example local paths and their reconstructions.